Intimate and Live (concert tour): Costumes and listing

-The track list was sorted by Baker, Anderson and Minogue.
+The track list was made jointly by Baker, Anderson and Minogue.
 From the supporting album, Minogue performed "Too Far", "Some Kind of Bliss", "Breathe", "Cowboy Style", "Say Hey", "Drunk", "Did It Again", "Limbo" and two unreleased tracks; "Take Me With You" and "Free".
-A cover version of "Should I Stay or Should I Go?" by The Clash was added to the track list after Minogue had performed the track live on The Ben Elton Show.
-Minogue had added her cover version of "Dancing Queen" in the set list.
+Originally out of the setlist the cover version of "Should I Stay or Should I Go?" by The Clash was added to the track list after Minogue had performed the track live on The Ben Elton Show.Later, Minogue had added her cover version of "Dancing Queen" in the set list.

 Concert synopsis

 The concert opens with a multi-coloured opened cone, similar to the artwork of Impossible Princess.
 For that, she performed the first act of songs with "Too Far" being the opener.
 Minogue was dressed in a black shirt and black trousers, and walked through a temple-like staircase during the set.
 The outfit was derived from the video of "Did it Again", but Minogue decided to re-design the outfit.
 The backdrop projections of "Take Me With You" featured a rolling storm.
 During the second act, Minogue opens with "I Should Be So Lucky" in a pink and glitter showgirl outfit in front of a giant glittery "K", decorated with white fairy lights.
 The torch version of the song was then led into "Dancing Queen", a cover version originally performed by Swedish group ABBA and "Dangerous Game".

 The third act opens with "Cowboy Style", showing Minogue in a black dress, pink belt and a pink cowboy hat.
 The next song was "Step Back in Time" and Minogue removed her cowboy hat for the rest of the segment.
 She performed the tracks "Say Hey", "Drunk" and "Free".
 The projection for "Free" was an ongoing open road.
 For the fourth segment, Minogue arrived in crop top and black pants for "Did it Again", and performed "Limbo" and "Shocked" for this segment.
 Minogue "reclined" from the staircase for "Confide in Me" in the fifth segment, wanting to "graceful" for the opening of that segment.
 After performing the tracks "The Locomotion" and "Should I Stay or Should I Go?", Minogue returned for an encore to perform "Better the Devil You Know" in a showgirl-devil costume, complete with devil horns.